jsay/geoInd/ReproPaper.md

                12.0   12.0    12.0    12.0    12.0    12.0    12.0

-<a id="orgcbc7894"></a>
+<a id="org65c0f06"></a>

 ## Goodness of fit

-Goodness of fit measures from the same Table XX in Appendix XX of the Working Paper.
+Goodness of fit measures from the same Table 5 in Appendix p.43 of the Working Paper.

 ```R
 round(c(McFaddenR2= psR2(polm2), AIC= AIC(polm2)/ 1000,